Suzuki Carry: Complete Guide

 - Availability: The most commonly imported kei truck, meaning easier sourcing and lower prices.
 Duncan Imports and other major dealers always have Carries in stock.

 - Parts support: Suzuki's parts network is excellent.
-Many mechanical components are shared across the Carry, Every, and Alto platforms, and dedicated kei truck parts suppliers stock Carry-specific components.
+Many mechanical components are shared across the Carry, Every, Alto, Jimny, and Alto Works platforms, and dedicated kei truck parts suppliers stock Carry specific components.

 - Reliability: The F6A and K6A engines are proven workhorses with simple, serviceable designs.